Albert Suárez

-Albert Joe Suárez Subero (born October 8, 1989) is a Venezuelan professional baseball pitcher for the Samsung Lions of the KBO League.
-He previously played for the Tokyo Yakult Swallows of Nippon Professional Baseball (NPB).
-He previously played for the San Francisco Giants of Major League Baseball.
+Albert Joe Suárez Subero (born October 8, 1989) is a Venezuelan professional baseball pitcher for the Baltimore Orioles of Major League Baseball (MLB).
+He has previously played in the MLB for the San Francisco Giants.
+He has also played in Nippon Professional Baseball (NPB) for the Tokyo Yakult Swallows and in the KBO League for the Samsung Lions.

 Career

-Tampa Bay Rays
+Tampa Bay Devil Rays

-On July 2, 2006, Suárez signed with the Tampa Bay Rays organization as an international free agent.
-Suárez began his professional career in 2008, playing for the rookie ball Princeton Rays and went 0–2 with a 3.92 ERA in 11 games (nine starts).
-In 2009, he pitched for the Low-A Hudson Valley Renegades, going a combined 1–0 with a 2.79 ERA in two starts.
-He pitched for the GCL Rays and the Single-A Bowling Green Hot Rods in 2010, going a combined 2–5 with a 3.38 ERA in 15 games (14 starts).
-On November 19, 2010, Suárez was added to the Rays' 40-man roster.
-In 2011, he was 1–1 with a 2.15 ERA in eight games between the GCL Rays and High-A Charlotte Stone Crabs and in 2012, he was 5–9 with a 4.08 ERA in 25 starts for Charlotte.
+On July 2, 2006, Suárez signed with the Tampa Bay Devil Rays organization as an international free agent.
+Suárez began his professional career in 2008, playing for the rookie-level Princeton Rays and went 0–2 with a 3.92 ERA and 37 strikeouts in 11 games (nine starts).
+In 2009, he pitched for the Low-A Hudson Valley Renegades, going a combined 1–0 with a 2.79 ERA with 4 strikeouts in two starts.
+He pitched for the rookie-level Gulf Coast League Rays and the Single-A Bowling Green Hot Rods in 2010, going a combined 2–5 with a 3.38 ERA and 38 strikeouts in 15 games (14 starts).

+On November 19, 2010, the Rays added Suárez to their 40-man roster to protect him from the Rule 5 draft.
+In 2011, he was 1–1 with a 2.15 ERA and 17 strikeouts in eight games split between the GCL Rays and High-A Charlotte Stone Crabs.
+In 2012, Suárez was 5–9 with a 4.08 ERA and 62 strikeouts in 25 starts for Charlotte.
 On August 31, 2012, Suárez was designated for assignment by Tampa Bay.
-He cleared waivers on September 3 and was assigned to Double-A. He made two starts for the Double-A Montgomery Biscuits in 2013, posting a 1.42 ERA.
+He cleared waivers on September 3 and was assigned to Double-A. Suárez made two starts for the Double-A Montgomery Biscuits in 2013, posting a 1.42 ERA.
 On November 4, 2013, he elected free agency, but quickly re-signed with Tampa Bay on November 12 on a new minor league contract.
-With Charlotte and Montgomery in 2014, he went a combined 4–6 with a 3.60 ERA in 14 starts.
+With Charlotte and Montgomery in 2014, he went a combined 4–6 with a 3.60 ERA and 42 strikeouts in 14 starts.

 Los Angeles Angels

 On November 24, 2014, Suárez signed a minor league contract with the Los Angeles Angels of Anaheim that included an invitation to Spring Training.
-He was assigned to the Double-A Arkansas Travelers to begin the year, and after going 11–9 with a 2.98 ERA in 27 starts for the team, he earned a 2015 Texas League Mid-Season All-Star selection.
-On November 6, 2015, he elected free agency.
+He was assigned to the Double-A Arkansas Travelers to begin the year, and after going 11–9 with a 2.98 ERA and a career-high 121 strikeouts in 27 starts for the team, he earned a 2015 Texas League Mid-Season All-Star selection.
+Suárez elected free agency following the season on November 6, 2015.